 As Dr. Mosconi puts it: “In straight talk: menopause causes metabolic changes in the brain that seem to increase the risk of Alzheimer’s disease.”

 “In straight talk: menopause causes metabolic changes in the brain

 that seem to increase the risk of Alzheimer’s disease.”

 Fortunately, as Dr. Mosconi has helped identify the problem, she has also helped point to some powerful solutions.
 Exercise and nutrition, she says, can play a significant role in preventing cognitive decline.

 In Part 1 of her podcast with Gennev CEO Jill Angelo, Dr. Mosconi explains the mechanism behind menopause and Alzheimer’s risk.
-Continue on for Part 2, where she discusses how women can protect their brains as they age.
+Continue on for where she discusses how women can protect their brains as they age.

 If you want to start nourishing your brain against age-related decline (“eating for retirement,” as Dr. Mosconi puts it), get your hands on a copy of her fascinating and very readable book, Brain Food: the Surprising Science of Eating for Cognitive Power.

 Know your body better.
 Take the Gennev Menopause Assessment to help you manage symptoms now and plan for the future